devhhu/chronicle-detection-as-code-lab/docs/mapping_to_chronicle.md

 # Mapping Simulation to Google Chronicle (SecOps)

-This project simulates a detection-as-code workflow similar to Google Chronicle.
+This project simulates a detection-as-code workflow.

-## 🔗 Data Format
+## Data Format
 All logs are emitted in a **UDM-like structure** inspired by Google's Unified Data Model.

 Example: